Multiplicative non-Gaussian model error estimation in data assimilation: Introduction

 \section{Introduction}

-Model Uncertainty quantification is one of the central challenges in successfully utilizing any Data Assimilation method; the optimal combination of forecasts and measurements is critically dependent on the uncertainties assigned to each.
+Model uncertainty quantification is one of the central challenges in successfully utilizing any data assimilation method; the optimal combination of forecasts and measurements is critically dependent on the uncertainties assigned to each.
 Model errors can arise from a range of sources, including but not limited to: model discretization errors in space and time, unresolved sub-grid processes, and uncertainties in model forcing or input data.
-The lack of complete high resolution and high quality verification data makes model error estimation difficult in most real world applications.
-There is an increasing recognition of the need to develop methods capable of accurately quantifying model error, particularly in relation to errors arising from unresolved spatial and temporal scales. \\
+The lack of complete high resolution and high quality verification data makes model error estimation difficult in most real world applications. \\